 Reasonable adjustment plan

-Your Reasonable Adjustment Plan (RAP) will list the reasonable adjustments as discussed in your RAP appointment.
-It will be distributed to select University saff, so that your course can become more accessible to you.
+During an appointment with a Disability Adviser a Reasonable Adjustment Plan (RAP) will be created.
+The RAP will detail reasonable adjustments and any difficulties you may have relating to your studies.
+It will be distributed to select University staff, so that your course can become more accessible to you.
 It will also include advice for both you and staff.
-Your RAP will be a document of 4-5 pages. you will receive a copy electronically to your Salford student email account.

 The questions you will be asked will be about;